 Criminal Liabilities of Board Members

-Criminal Liabilites of Board Members
+Criminal Liabilites of BOD members

 Fraud

-Board members may face criminal charges for engaging in fraudulent activities, such as misrepresenting financial information, falsifying documents, or embezzling company funds.
+BOD members may face criminal charges for engaging in fraudulent activities, such as misrepresenting financial information, falsifying documents, or embezzling company funds.
 Fraudulent behavior aimed at deceiving shareholders, investors, or authorities can lead to criminal prosecution.

 Embezzlement

-Board members can be criminally liable for embezzlement or misappropriation of company assets for personal gain.
+BOD members can be criminally liable for embezzlement or misappropriation of company assets for personal gain.
 This includes unauthorized transfers of funds, diversion of company resources, or other acts of financial misconduct.

 Bribery and Corruption

-Board members may be prosecuted for bribery or corruption offenses, including offering or accepting bribes, kickbacks, or other illicit payments to influence business decisions or gain unfair advantages.
+BOD members may be prosecuted for bribery or corruption offenses, including offering or accepting bribes, kickbacks, or other illicit payments to influence business decisions or gain unfair advantages.
 These offenses are punishable under Turkish anti-corruption laws.

 Insider Trading

-Board members can face criminal charges for insider trading, which involves buying or selling securities based on material, non-public information.
+BOD members can face criminal charges for insider trading, which involves buying or selling securities based on material, non-public information.
 Insider trading violates securities laws and can lead to severe penalties, including imprisonment and fines.

 Money Laundering

-Board members may be criminally liable for involvement in money laundering activities, such as facilitating transactions involving illicit funds or proceeds of criminal activities.
+BOD members may be criminally liable for involvement in money laundering activities, such as facilitating transactions involving illicit funds or proceeds of criminal activities.
 Money laundering offenses are punishable under Turkish anti-money laundering laws.

 Environmental Crimes

-Board members can be held criminally responsible for environmental offenses committed by the company, such as pollution, illegal waste disposal, or violations of environmental regulations.
+BOD members can be held criminally responsible for environmental offenses committed by the company, such as pollution, illegal waste disposal, or violations of environmental regulations.
 Failure to comply with environmental laws can result in criminal prosecution and penalties.

 Occupational Health and Safety Violations